01101sam/HDDS2401_E_Commerce_System/docs/deploy/3_Deploy_API_Backend.md

 Remember to replace your endpoint with the one you just created.

+Also, note down `ENDPOINT`, we will use it later.

 ![img.png](img/step_3/7.png)

 Click `Apply` -> `Confirm` to save the changes.